Antennas, Antenna Cables, Wireless Products: Technical Articles

 • Often, there is a bandwidth range that antennas must satisfy and is defined in terms of VSWR.

-Voltage Standing Wave Ratio (VSWR) measures the efficiency of radio frequency (RF) power transmission from its source through a transmission line to an antenna.
+VSWR (Voltage Standing Wave Ratio) measures the efficiency of radio frequency (RF) power transmission from its source, through a transmission line (such as a coaxial cable), to an antenna.

-• VSWR expresses this variance between maximum and minimum voltage across the transmission line.
+VSWR quantifies this behavior by expressing the ratio between the maximum and minimum voltage along the transmission line caused by reflected waves.

 VSWR varies from a ratio of 1, indicating a system with no impedance between components, to an absolute mismatch where VSWR is anything up to ∞.
 A VSWR value of 2 or under is typically acceptable for antennae in communications systems.